samuel1/audio_mode/README.md

 ## About
-I tried pretty much every audio host out there, and running headless etc.  Before finding audio tweaks that sent me from jackd collapsing to x-run free
+I tried so many things, and running headless etc.  Before finding audio tweaks that really helped

 This script switches on those tweaks;  and switches them back off when done